-- LINGUIST 280/CS 224N.
-Natural Language Processing - PSYCH 131.
-Language and Thought - PSYCH 137.
-Birds to Words: Cognition, Communication, and Language - 2.
+- 1. Cognitive Science: SYMBSYS 100.
+Introduction to Cognitive Science - 2.
 Computer Programming: - a) CS 106A.
-Programming Methodology, and 106B.
+Programming Methodology and 106B.
 Programming Abstractions; or 106X.
 Programming Methodology and Abstractions (Accelerated); and - b) CS 107.
-Programming Paradigms - Discrete Structures: CS 103B.
-Discrete Structures; or 103X.
-Discrete Structures (Accelerated) - 4.
+Programming Paradigms - 3.
 Logic: - a) PHIL 150.
 Basic Concepts in Mathematical Logic; or 150X.
-Basic Concepts in Mathematical Logic, and either CS 103A.
+Basic Concepts in Mathematical Logic, and CS 103A.
 Discrete Mathematics for Computer Science, or 103X.
 Discrete Structures (Accelerated); and - b) PHIL 151.
-First-Order Logic - 5.
-Statistics/Probability: one of the following: - EE 178.
-Introduction to Probability and Statistics - MATH 151.
-Introduction to Probability Theory - MSE 120.
+First-Order Logic - 4.
+Computational Theory: - a) CS 103B.
+Discrete Structures; or 103X.
+Discrete Structures (Accelerated); and - b) CS 154.
+Introduction to Automata and Complexity Theory; or PHIL 152.
+Computability and Logic - 5.
+Probability: one of the following: - CME 106/ENGR 155C.
+Introduction to Probability and Statistics for Engineers - EE 178.
+Probabilistic Systems Analysis - MATH 151.
+Introduction to Probability Theory - MS&E 120.
 Probabilistic Analysis - STATS 110.
-Statistical Methods in Engineering and the Physical Sciences - STATS 116.
+Statistical Methods in Engineering and the Physical Sciences STATS 116.
 Theory of Probability - STATS 121.
 Probability, Induction, Statistics - 6.
 Philosophical Foundations: - a) an introductory course in Philosophy must be taken prior to the required PHIL 80, from among the following: - PHIL 10.
 God, Self, and World: An Introduction to Philosophy - PHIL 20.
 Introduction to Moral Philosophy - PHIL 30.
 Introduction to Political Philosophy - PHIL 60.
 Introduction to Philosophy of Science - PHIL 102.
 Modern Philosophy, Descartes to Kant - IHUM 23A,B. The Fate of Reason - and - b) PHIL 80.
-Mind, Matter, and Meaning - 7.
+Mind, Matter, and Meaning (WIM) - 7.
 Cognitive Psychology: PSYCH 55.
 Introduction to Cognition and Brain; or PSYCH 40.
 Introduction to Cognitive Psychology - 8.
-Formal Linguistics: - a) LINGUIST 120.
-Introduction to Syntax; and one of the following: - b) LINGUIST 130A.
-Introduction to Linguistic Meaning, or LINGUIST 130B.
-Introduction to Lexical Semantics, or LINGUIST 230A.
-Introduction to Semantics and Pragmatics - 9.
+Language and Mind: one of the following: LINGUIST 1.
+Introduction to Linguistics LINGUIST 140.
+Language Acquisition I PHIL 181.
+Philosophy of Language - PSYCH 131.
+Language and Thought - PSYCH 137.
+Birds to Words: Cognition, Communication, and Language - Linguistic Theory: one of the following: LINGUIST 120.
+Introduction to Syntax LINGUIST 130A.
+Introduction to Linguistic Meaning LINGUIST 180.
+Introduction to Computational Linguistics LINGUIST 230A.
+Introduction to Semantics and Pragmatics - 10.
 Artificial Intelligence: CS 121.
-Introduction to Artificial Intelligence; or 221.
-Artificial Intelligence: Principles and Techniques - Turing Computability:\ one of the following:† CS 103B.
-Discrete Structures CS 154.
-Introduction to Automata and Complexity Theory - PHIL 152.
-Computability and Logic
+Introduction to Artificial Intelligence, or 221.
+Artificial Intelligence: Principles and Techniques - 11.
+Advanced Small Seminar: an upper-division, limited-enrollment seminar drawing on material from other courses in the core.
+Courses listed under Symbolic Systems Program offerings with numbers from SYMBSYS 201 through 209 are acceptable, as are other courses which are announced at the beginning of each academic year.